sf-wdi-34/project-vagabond/peer-feedback.md

   - offer any strategy or advice you thought of that Matt could use to improve

 1. Everyone else should add feedback for about 4 more minutes.
 This could be an open discussion of what the first two people said, or it could follow the format from the last step.

+### Closing Thoughts

+1. Thank your group for providing feedback.
+1. Think about the parts of the feedback that will be most useful to you.
+1. Write down one thing you'd like to improve on for your next group project and one specific strategy you could use.